-Here are just some of the things you’ll likely experience on your yard visit:
+Here are just some of the things you’ll likely experience on your yard visit

-See fitness training
+Daily fitness training

 Just like any human athlete, fitness is imperative in preparing the racehorse for the track and ensuring they are in the best of health.
-There are many parts to keeping a racehorse fit, so during your visit you may get the chance to see the horses on the gallops, taking a restorative swim, warming up/down on the horse walker, or even doing a few reps on an equestrian treadmill.
+There are many parts to keeping a racehorse fit, so during your visit you may get the chance to see the horses on the gallops, taking a restorative swim, warming up/down on the horse walker, or even doing a session on an equestrian treadmill.